 319. BIOCHEMISTRY LABORATORY.
 (0, 4, 2).
 Prereq: CHEM 234.
-Prereq or Coreq: CHEM 317.
+Prereq or coreq: CHEM 317.

 362. UNDERGRADUATE RESEARCH I. (1-6).
+May be repeated for a total of no more than six (6) credits.
 Collaboration with a faculty member on a chemistry research project.
 Prior to registering, the student must find a faculty member willing to sponsor a research project.
-Prereq: 12 hours of chemistry or permission of instructor.
+Prereq: 12 hours of chemistry or permission of instructor required.

-To enroll in any 400-level course, students must be admitted to the Upper Division; to enroll in a 400(G)-level course in which there are graduate students, students must have junior or higher standing.
+To enroll in any 400-level course, students must be admitted to the Upper Division; to enroll in a 400(G)- level course in which there are graduate students, students must have junior or higher standing.